Simple-ML/Simple-ML/docs/DSL/tutorial/common/packages.md

 **Note:** This section is only relevant if you are interested in the [stub language][stub-language].

 In order for code generation to work properly, the Simple-ML package of a Simple-ML declaration in the [stub language][stub-language] must correspond to a [Python module][python-modules] that exports its matching Python declaration.
 These [Python modules][python-modules] can either directly contain the implementation or globally import the declaration.
-The latter is possible since all declarations that are globally imported in a [Python module][python-module] are also automatically exported again in Python.
+The latter is possible since all declarations that are globally imported in a [Python module][python-modules] are also automatically exported again in Python.

 ### File Contains Implementation